eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 getaccount <nickname> [channel]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Returns: the services account name associated with nickname (if Eggdrop is configured to track account status), and  "" if they are not logged in or Eggdrop is not able to determine the account status.
-WARNING: this account list may not be accurate depending on the server and configuration.
-This command is only accurate if a server supports (and Eggdrop has enabled) the account-notify and extended-join capabilities, and the server understands WHOX requests (also known as raw 354 responses).
+  Returns: the services account name associated with nickname, "*" if the user is not logged into services, or "" if eggdrop does not know the account status of the user.

+  NOTE: the three required IRC components for account tracking are: the WHOX feature, the extended-join IRCv3 capability and the account-notify IRCv3 capability. if only some of the three feature are available, eggdrop provides best-effort account tracking. please see doc/ACCOUNTS for additional information.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 nick2hand <nickname> [channel]